Questions About Polygraph/Lie Detector Testing

 - Anyone who has been thought to have lied about something or someone.

-What drugs can affect a polygraph test?
+drugs can affect a polygraph test?

 Anti-depressant medication such as Lithium, Prozac, Valium or Xanax DO NOT allow someone to ‘beat' a polygraph, contrary to some claims.
 It will give skewed results that are immediately seen in the Pre-test Process.
 Only the Examiner, through the Pre-test Process, can determine if the subject can take a polygraph while on these drugs.

-Are there Errors in polygraph Examinations?
+Errors in polygraph Examinations?

 False positives and false negatives can occur.
 While the polygraph technique is highly accurate, it is not infallible and errors can occur. polygraph errors may be caused by the examiner's failure to properly prepare the examinee for the examination, or by a misreading of the physiological data on the polygraph charts.
 Errors are usually referred to as either false positives or false negatives.
 A false positive can occur when a truthful examinee is reported as being deceptive; a false negative when a deceptive examinee is reported as truthful.
 Some research indicates that false negatives occur more frequently than false positives other research studies show the opposite conclusion.
 Since it is recognized that any error is damaging, examiners utilize a variety of procedures to identify the presence of factors which may cause false responses, and to insure an unbiased review of the polygraph records.
 These Protective Procedures include:

 - An assessment of the examinee's emotional state.

 - Medical information about the examinee's physical condition.

 - Specialized tests to identify the overly responsive examinee and to calm the overly nervous.